 Neuronal signalling and the role of neurotransmitter signalling in mental illness.
 Role and mechanisms of action of cell receptors, including those linked to cell adhesion.

-How ligands are perceived, receptor changes and the transition of the signal into or through the cell.
-Intracellular receptors which respond to pharmaceuticals such as steroids will also be discussed.
+Intracellular receptors which respond to hormonal stimulation and pharmaceuticals such as steroids will also be discussed.

 Part 3: Teaching and learning methods